, ,

 The Minnesota governor’s visit to Superior capped off a three-day campaign blitz to boost voter support in battleground states with stops in Wausau and cities in Michigan.

-With 52 days left to go until Election Day, the running mate for Vice President Kamala Harris spoke to crowd of supporters about access to health care, abortion rights, infrastructure investments and policies to lift the middle class.
+With 52 days left to go until Election Day, the running mate for Vice President Kamala Harris spoke to a crowd of more than 1,400 supporters about access to health care, abortion rights, infrastructure investments and policies to lift the middle class.

 Walz said the election would be a “margin-of-error race” that would be won by supporters knocking on doors and having hard conversations in a handful of states, including Wisconsin.